DEFRA/software-development-standards/docs/processes/pull_requests.md

 ## Always on a branch

 No matter how small the change, all changes should be done on a branch and never directly to `main`.
-This is to support the principle of [Main is always shippable](https://github.com/DEFRA/software-development-standards/blob/master/docs/principles/coding_principles.md#main-is-always-shippable)
+This is to support the principle of [main is always shippable](https://github.com/DEFRA/software-development-standards/blob/master/docs/principles/coding_principles.md#main-is-always-shippable)

 Clone the repo then create your new branch.
 For example `git checkout -b add-ea-admin-area-lookup`.